Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 ## Installation
 Follow these steps to set up the environment and install the necessary packages to run the project:
 1. Clone the repository
-2. Create and activate a virtual environment (anaconda was used for this project)
+2. Create and activate a virtual environment with Python installed inside (an anaconda environment with Python=3.11.5 was used for this project)
 3. Install the required packages using requirements.txt

 ## Contents